AdobeDocs/campaign.en/help/v8/audiences/folders-and-views.md

 ![](assets/add-new-folder.png)

 >[!CAUTION]
+>
 >These changes apply to all Campaign users.
->

 ## Turn a folder to a view{#turn-a-folder-to-a-view}

 A view is a specific folder which does not contain any data but displays data that is physically stored in other folders of the same type.

 You can turn any folder to a view, but the folder must be empty.
 Any data stored in the folder is deleted as you turn the folder to a view.

+>[!IMPORTANT]
+>
+>Out of the box folders should not be turned into a view.

 >[!CAUTION]
 >